niveditapatel/py4openag/README.md

 Input:
 Temperature time series - daily: pandas data frame Time series data frame that contains dates and daily temperature values.
+Threshold Temperature: float
+This value specifies the temperature value above which days are considered in the extreme degree days sum.
 Year: integer
 This value specifies the year for which calculation average temperature has to be calculated.
 Months: array (int), Default=[1,12]